notothen/redfish-ws23/README.md

 **13:00** Discussion about perspectives for redfish identification

-- short presentation by Kristján, Henrik and by someone from TI(?)
+- short presentations by Kristján & Matthias
 - integration of survey data from Greenland, Iceland, Germany possible?
 - "best practices" for specimen identification?
 - next steps?